Security is leadership work

 First 30 days: a practical executive plan

 Start with a short baseline.
 Do not start with tool purchases.
-Start with visibility and ownership.
+Start with visibility, ownership, and routine follow-through.

 • Confirm the six-category risk map and name owners.